jl908069/GUMsley_Sum/mdata/GUM_conversation_grounded.md

 KENDRA:	That was a long time go.

 KITTY:	Now I'm supposed to re- — A-
-	And I'm supposed o trust  you every time you tell the truth, but how am I supposed to know when you're telling the truth.
+	and I'm supposed o trust you every time you tell the truth.
+        But how am I supposed to know when you're telling the truth?

-KENDRA:	that was a joke.
+KENDRA:	That was a joke.
-	that was a joke.
+	That was a joke.

 KITTY:	Yeah,
 	and I'm supposed to read your mind and know what you're joking about.